takuyadev/dice-game-scrimba/README.md

 # Dice Game - Scrimba

+This project is deployed at the [link here.](https://takuyadev.github.io/dice-game-scrimba/)

 ### `Summary`

 This project is part of the challenge section of the "The Front-End Developer Crash Course".
 However, for this project, I personally challenged myself to create the application without the help of the teacher, and only watching once completed.